jennierj05/jennierj05/README.md

 That sounds like an exciting journey you're on!
-Here's an expanded version of your GitHub profile README:

 👋 Hi there, I'm @jennierj05!